pablomoreno16/StellarElementsTest/README.md

 ## Execution
 ### Running Backend tests (API tests)
 Go to terminal (with the virtual environment activated) and execute the following command:
-- pytest --html=report.html --self-contained-html
+- pytest --html=report_be.html --self-contained-html api_tests/tests/test_api.py
-<br>This runs the tests and creates a report.html file.
+<br>This runs the tests and creates a report_be.html file.
 Open it to see the results.
 ### Running load test
 Go to terminal (with the virtual environment activated) and execute the following command:
 - locust -f load_tests/load_testing.py
 - go to browser and open http://0.0.0.0:8089
 - set number of users = 160 and Spawn rate 10. click on Start swarming
 - wait... after 17 seconds, once the users reach the 160 the api call starts to fail with error 140	GET	/api/productsList	HTTPError('503 Server Error: Service Unavailable for url: /api/productsList')
+### Running web tests
+Go to terminal (with the virtual environment activated) and execute the following command:
+- pytest --html=report_web.html --self-contained-html web_tests/tests/test_contact_page.py
+<br>This runs the tests and creates a report_web.html file.
+Open it to see the results.